 The spices I added to this really help set it over the top.
 There’s the typical chili powder (and lots of it), as well as cayenne pepper (for a bit of a kick).

-I also added some pumpkin pie spice, which is nothing more than a combination of allspice, cinnamon, nutmeg, ginger, and other spices, depending on which brand you buy.
+I also added some pumpkin pie spice, which is nothing more than a combination of allspice, cinnamon, nutmeg, ginger, and cloves, depending on which brand you buy.

 Basically, it’s a bunch of warming, slightly spicy flavors that go so well in the chili.
 I promise, it’s not just for pumpkin pie (or for pumpkin spice snickerdoodles!).